alonsobsd/bhyvemgr/README.md

 ```
 ### sudo / doas configuration

 bhyve needs root privileges on FreeBSD.
-For these tasks, bhyvemgr use sudo or doas for mitigate some security issues.
-The laziest way to configurate sudo or doas is the following:
+For these tasks, bhyvemgr uses sudo or doas to mitigate some security issues.
+The laziest way to configure sudo or doas (not recommended) is the following:

-For sudo if your user is part of wheel group.
+For sudo if user is part of wheel group.
 Also, an user can be defined there instead of wheel group (replace %wheel by acm for example).
 ```sh
 %wheel ALL=(ALL:ALL) NOPASSWD: ALL
 ```
-For doas if your user is part of wheel group.
+For doas if user is part of wheel group.
 Also, an user can be defined there instead of wheel group (replace :wheel by acm for example).
 ```sh
 permit nopass :wheel
 ```
 Otherwise, if you panic, use the following

-For sudo if your user is part of wheel group
+For sudo if user is part of wheel group
 ```sh
 %wheel ALL=(ALL) NOPASSWD: /usr/sbin/bhyve -k *, /usr/sbin/bhyvectl --vm=* destroy,
 /usr/sbin/chmod 750 /zroot/bhyvemgr, /bin/chown acm: /zroot/bhyvemgr, /sbin/ifconfig bhyve0 addm *,
 /usr/sbin/install -d *, /bin/kill -SIGTERM *, /sbin/kldload, /usr/bin/pgrep, /bin/rm -R /zroot/bhyvemgr/*,
 /usr/sbin/service dnsmasq restart, /sbin/zfs create * zroot/bhyvemgr/*, /sbin/zfs destroy * zroot/bhyvemgr/*
 ```
-For doas if your user is part of wheel group
+For doas if user is part of wheel group
 ```sh
 permit nopass :wheel as root cmd bhyve permit nopass :wheel as root cmd bhyvectl